Working with segments

 The segment designer resembles other querying tools found in Dynamics 365 (such as the advanced-find feature), but is more flexible and powerful.
 The segment designer is the only tool that lets you query interaction records from the marketing-insights service.

-Marketing segments are different than marketing lists.
-More information: Marketing segments vs. marketing lists
+Customer Insights - Journeys segments are different than marketing lists.
+More information: Customer Insights - Journeys segments vs. marketing lists

 A market segment is a collection of contacts that you target with a customer journey.
 In some cases, you'll target all the contacts you have.
 But in most cases, you'll choose who you want to target based on demographic, firmographic, behavioral data, and other considerations.